secretive mountain Republics

 Early in the morning we’ll enter the cultural heartland of the Balkar people, driving south across the breathtaking sceneries along the Chegem river.

 Near the traditional Balkar village of Eltyubyu, we’ll also visit an impressive monumental necropolis of mysterious pre-Islamic origins.

 We'll then head back to the plains and move on to Vladikavkaz, the capital of North Ossetia-Alania, a peculiar autonomous republic, where ethnolinguistic Persian roots blend together with Christian Orthodox traditions.

-We'll break the 2-hour journey in Elkhotovo (for the unmissable Memorial to the Unbending Defenders of the Elkhotov Heights) and in Beslan, a small Ossetian city whose sadly became well-known around the world media during the dramatic 2004 school siege.
+We'll break the 2-hour journey in Elkhotovo (for the unmissable Memorial to the Unbending Defenders of the Elkhotov Heights) and in Beslan, a small Ossetian city that sadly became well-known around the world media during the dramatic 2004 school siege.

 Vladikavkaz city walk: Soviet monuments, Tsarist architecture, Soviet concrete giants, traditional Ossetian churches and ancient mosques.